xpqz/documentation/programmers-guide/docs/defined-functions-and-operators/traditional-functions-and-operators/tradfns/control-structures/control-structures/hold.md

 `:Hold` provides a mechanism to control thread entry into a critical section of code. `tkns` must be a simple character vector or scalar, or a vector of character vectors. `tkns` represents a set of "tokens", all of which must be acquired before the thread can continue into the control structure. `:Hold` is analogous to the component file system `⎕FHOLD` which is used to synchronise access between **processes**.
-See also File Hold on page 1.
+See also [File Hold](../System Functions/fhold.htm#FileHold).

 Within the whole active workspace, a token with a particular value may be held only once.
 If the hold succeeds, the current thread *acquires*the tokens and execution continues with the first phrase in the control structure.
 On exit from the structure, the tokens are released for use by other threads.
 If the hold fails, because one or more of the tokens is already in use: